 Standard: Enterprise systems management

 This standard provides a framework for the governance and management of enterprise systems and defines the roles and responsibilities of Information Technology Services (ITS) and other business areas within ANU.
-These are required to ensure the security, availability, and integrity of enterprise systems.
+The purpose of this standard is to ensure the security, availability, and integrity of enterprise systems.

 Business continuity: the capability of the organisation to continue delivery of products or services at acceptable predefined levels following a disruptive incident.
-(Source: ISO 22301:2012).
 The emphasis in business continuity is on business operations.

 Business re-engineering: changes that improve the cohesiveness between enterprise systems and University business processes.

-Configuration: changes to the application via pre-set choices.
+Configuration: changes to an application via pre-set choices.

 Customisation: changes to the application via coding and integrating this with the system.
 Includes data integration between two or more systems.